A comprehensive list of eligible and ineligible expenses

 Adult diapers - Expenses paid for diapers are reimbursable.

-After-sun gel/lotions with aloe - (starting 1/1/2011, will require a doctor's prescription for reimbursement) Expenses for medicated gels and lotions to treat effects of sun exposure are covered.
+After-sun gel/lotions with aloe - (Effective January 1, 2020, a doctor's prescription for reimbursement is no longer needed) Expenses for medicated gels and lotions to treat effects of sun exposure are covered.

 Age Management Systems (Cenegenics) - This is a comprehensive, evidence-based approach to age management and includes a set of diagnostics establishing a hormonal, metabolic and physical baseline.
 This is considered general well-being and would not be covered (unless prescribed by a physician to treat a medical condition).